scottrogowski/mongita/README.md

 ### When NOT to use Mongita
 - **Your database has multiple clients**: Mongita is an embedded database.
 It is thread-safe but is not process-safe.
 When you have multiple clients, a traditional server/client database is the correct choice.
 - **You need extreme speed**: Mongita is fast enough in most cases.
-However, if you are dealing with hundreds of transactions per second, you might want to use a standard MongoDB server.
+However, if database transactions are your bottleneck and you are dealing with hundreds every second, you might want to use a standard MongoDB server or SQLite.
 - **You run a lot of uncommon commands**: Mongita implements a commonly used subset of MongoDB.
 While the goal is to eventually implement most of it, it will take some time to get there.

 ### Installation